-Impact NW helps families secure safe and permanent housing through several different programs, depending in the client’s needs.
+Impact NW helps families secure safe and permanent housing through several different programs, depending upon the client’s needs

 Low-income Multnomah County households have been hit hard by the national economic downturn—a recent report found that homelessness in our region increased by 8% between 2009 and 2011.
 Impact NW’s Emergency Housing Assistance program is there to support homeless families in our community, many of whom are facing homelessness for the first time.
 By providing vouchers for short-term motel stays, placement in local shelters, and direct rent assistance, Impact NW supports families during difficult financial times and helps them transition out of homelessness.